sapegin/washingcode-book/manuscript/120_Linting.md

 All rules that enforce a particular order of variables (inside a `let` or `const` declaration), object keys, React component props, CSS properties, and so on.
 They are all evil!

-Often some kind of semantic order is more readable than alphabetic sorting, and enforcing the latter won’t necessarily make the code better.
+Often, some kind of semantic order is more readable than alphabetic sorting, and enforcing the latter won’t necessarily make the code better.

 Probably, the only exception is `sort-imports` (see below).